 When choosing an office space layout consider which departments would benefit from working in closed quarters.
 Some jobs need more division of space.
 However, there are other roles, such as graphic designers, that typically benefit from working collaboratively in an open workspace.

-Need green office space?
-LEED certification is a must-have
+LEED certification is a must-have for green office space

 LEED-certified office spaces come out on top in terms of sustainability.
 LEED-certified office buildings are resource efficient.
 They use less water and energy and reduce greenhouse gas emissions.
 As an added bonus, they save money.
 These buildings can be more expensive to rent, purchase, or build, but companies come out ahead with a great return on investment.
 LEED certified spaces offer the following business benefits: